The Children’s Services Act has changed

-The CS Act will adopt the objectives and guiding principles in the National Law.
+The CS Act adopts the objectives and guiding principles in the National Law.
 These focus on quality educational and developmental outcomes, and the safety, health and wellbeing of children.

-The CS Act will retain the term ‘children’s service’ so it is clear these services are separate to the NQF education and care services.
+The CS Act retains the term ‘children’s service’ so it is clear these services are separate to the NQF education and care services.

-Other terminology in the CS Act will be changed to the terms used in the NQF:
+Other terminology in the CS Act has changed to the terms used in the NQF.
+For example:

-- accepted nominees and approved nominees will become persons in day-to-day charge
+- accepted nominees and approved nominees have become persons in day-to-day charge

 Licensing and approvals

-The licensing structure and fit and proper requirements under the CS Act will be aligned with the NQF terminology and processes:
+The licensing structure and fit and proper requirements under the CS Act has aligned with the NQF terminology and processes:

-- Fixed-term licences will be replaced with ongoing service approvals.
+- Fixed-term licences are replaced with ongoing service approvals.

-- Renewals of licences on application and payment of a fee will be replaced with an annual fee payable on invoice.
+- Renewals of licences on application and payment of a fee are replaced with an annual fee payable on invoice.

-- The new fit and proper requirements for people operating a children’s service will be more comprehensive, for example, the applicant’s past conduct under other relevant laws will be considered.
+- The new fit and proper requirements for people operating a children’s service are more comprehensive and explicit, for example, the applicant’s past conduct under other relevant laws will be considered.

 - An approved provider will be able to operate multiple services under the CS Act, under a single provider approval.

-- The current two-step process for approval of premises will be replaced with a one-step integrated process for service approval, as in the National Law, that enables consideration of all relevant matters about the service at the time the application is complete.
+- The two-step process for approval of premises is replaced with a one-step integrated process for service approval, as in the National Law, which enables consideration of all relevant matters about the service at the time the application is complete.

-- Service approvals will be transferable between approved providers (subject to approval by the regulatory authority), increasing flexibility for approved providers.
+- Service approvals are transferable between approved providers (subject to approval by the regulatory authority), increasing flexibility for approved providers.